juriad/advent2019/README.md

 I had to reimplement day 5 in another language.
 Hardest task so far because of the second part which required changing the way programs are running.

+## Day 8 - (Free)Pascal

+A simple task quite well suited for the language of my choice.

 # Pool of languages
 * java
 * kotlin